 - laundering of asbestos contaminated clothing in accordance with WHS (General) Regulations 2022

 What are the health risks from asbestos exposure?

 Exposure to airborne asbestos fibres can cause diseases including asbestosis, lung cancer and mesothelioma.
 The risk depends on factors such as the concentration of respirable asbestos fibres inhaled, the frequency of exposure, fibre type and genetic factors.
 Asbestos – a guide for householders and the general public is a national publication on asbestos, providing information on risk and safe handling.
 This is a risk management document and is designed to assist householders reduce the risks associated with exposure to asbestos fibres.
 It was developed by the Environmental Health Standing Committee (enHealth), in consultation with technical experts and with input from other government agencies.
 Below is an extract from this publication on Asbestos-related risk of disease.

 Do I require a licence to remove asbestos at a workplace?

-Removal of any amount of friable asbestos must be done by a person or business with an unrestricted asbestos removal licence.
+Removal of any amount of friable asbestos must be done by a person or business with a Class A asbestos removal licence.